 © travel-magazine TV 2020

-The source of the Clautre in Tourtoirac had already attracted the attention of speleologists for many years.
-In the spring of 1980, Gerard Bugel, a speleologist, had dived and made it 130 metres and reached a small open-air gallery.
-There he found no way to go further and had to turn back.
+The source of the Clautre creek in Tourtoirac had already attracted the attention of speleologists for many years.
+In the spring of 1980, Gerard Bugel, a speleologist, dived and made it 130 meters and reached a small open air gallery.
+There he could not find a way that led further and had to turn back.

-On January 28, 1995, Jean-Luc Sireix, more experienced and lucky, plunged into the spring and managed to get further and discovered this beautiful cave.
-Proud of his discovery, he showed the cave to other speleologists: Philippe Marchive and Annie and Michel Maire.
-He organized a second expedition the following Saturday, February 4, 1995.
+On January 28, 1995, Jean-Luc Sireix, more experienced and with more luck, dived into the spring and managed to get further and discovered this beautiful cave.
+Proud of his discovery, he showed the cave to other speleologists : Philippe Marchive and Annie and Michel Maire.
+He organized a second expedition the following Saturday, February 4th 1995.

 They dived several hundred meters into the cave, but on the way back fate struck: Jean-Luc and Annie Maire drowned.
-Philippe Marchive and Michel Maire only narrowly escaped.
+Philippe Marchive and Michel Maire barely escaped.

-Through initiative of the parents of Jean-Luc, Jean and Arlette Siriex, the cave was opened to a tourist and in May 2010 for the public made accessible.
+Through the initiative of Jean-Luc's parents, Jean and Arlette Siriex, the cave was opened to the public in May 2010.

-The combination of the beauty that nature has shaped and the knowledge of the tragedy that has ultimately made it possible for visitors to experience all this. to be allowed to look at and admire, then nevertheless humility before the power of nature and the possibilities of the human being develops.
+The combination of the beauty that nature has shaped and the knowledge of the tragedy that ultimately made it possible for visitors to see and admire all of this, creates a humble sense of humility before the power of nature and the possibilities of man.